OPEN FOR APPLICATIONS!

-The Yoga Therapy – Practicum can be started after successful completion of the Yoga Therapy – Foundation module.
-The practicum is 200 total hours and consists of the following:
+The Yoga Therapy – Practicum can be started after successful completion of the Yoga Therapy – Foundation component.

 A number of the course modules from our 300-hour Hatha Yoga Teacher Training Program are transferable into the program.
+They are as follows:

 - Advanced Anatomy and Biomechanics

-- Principles of Ayurveda – Advanced
+- Principles of Ayurveda – Foundation

 - Meditation Training

-- Yoga of the Subtle Body
+- Yoga of the Subtle Body/Energetic Anatomy of Yoga

 - Yoga for Everybody and Trauma Informed Practice

-- Yoga Therapy Practicum: $1,500.00 + HST, 200 Hours
+- Yoga Therapy Practicum: $1,500.00 + HST, 220 Hours

-Accredited Yoga Therapy Diploma (C-IAYT) Graduation Requirements
+Yoga Therapy Certificate Graduation Requirements

 Completion of a College or University level Anatomy and Physiology course.